 Another quandary for our actual understanding of fasting is the reality of those who identify as vegetarians and vegans.
 What shall the Church subscribe to the vast number of those who never eat meat anyway?
 According to Church rules concerning fasting, such people already fast all the time.
 So, our current understanding of fasting deprives them of the possibility to be, from time to time, engaged in this common lenten initiative of the Church, because the Church already views them as fasting from particular foods all the time.

-Therefore, in inviting you to the “opened arena of virtues” from our Episcopal seat, I want to encourage you this year, as you fast, to practice benevolence in the form of almsgiving.
+Therefore, in inviting you to the “opened arena of virtues”, I want to encourage you, as you fast, to practice benevolence in the form of almsgiving.
 This is an opportunity to reach out to others with the very love of Christ in concrete ways as for example, almsgiving to the poor and those in need.
-In this case, true fasting (Lent) will become the opposite of pleonexia (greed, avarice), i.e., an inhuman approach which leads the contemporary global community into a spiritual crisis.
+In this case, true fasting (Lent) will become the opposite of pleonexia (greed, avarice), i.e., an inhuman approach that leads the contemporary global community into a spiritual crisis.

 May His grace be with you during these celebrated seasons and feast.

 Given this Day of Forgiveness March 1st, 2020 at Alhambra, California